TejasDasa/RISC-V-Processor/README.md

 # RV32I Processor and FPGA SoC

-A custom RV32I processor and bare-metal SoC written from scratch in SystemVerilog, capable of executing compiled C, handling interrupts and preemptive multitasking, and running on a **Digilent Cora Z7-07S (Zynq-7000)** FPGA.
+A custom RV32I processor and bare-metal SoC written from scratch in SystemVerilog, featuring a **five-stage pipelined CPU**, memory-mapped peripherals, machine-mode interrupts, preemptive multitasking, and deployment on a **Digilent Cora Z7-07S (Zynq-7000)** FPGA.

-The project covers the full hardware/software stack: processor microarchitecture, RTL verification, memory-mapped peripherals, bare-metal runtime development, FPGA implementation, and hardware/software integration.
+The project spans the complete hardware/software stack: CPU microarchitecture, RTL verification, bare-metal software, FPGA implementation, and hardware/software integration.

 ---